Toyota Hilux pickup - Interior & comfort

 Spending around £4,000 or so extra gets you the four-door, five-seat Double Cab and Icon trim, which includes these features as well as 17-inch alloy wheels, the Touch 2 infotainment system, a leather steering wheel, DAB radio, tinted rear windows and power-folding door mirrors.

-If you’re going for the basic Active spec, spending an extra £500 (before VAT) on all-round parking sensors may seem like a lot of money, but you’re likely to be grateful for the addition when reversing a fully-laden Hilux.
-A (near-essential) tow bar will set you back between £599 and £699 depending on whether you want seven or 13-pin electrics and a securing ball and pin.
+If you’re going for the basic Active spec, spending an extra £250 (before VAT) on all-round parking sensors may seem like a lot of money, but you’re likely to be grateful for the addition when reversing a fully-laden Hilux.
+A (near-essential) tow bar will set you back between £515 and £600 (before VAT) depending on whether you want a securing ball and pin or not.

 Depending on what you’re using the Hilux for, you may want to invest in some of Toyota’s load-bay extras.
-A full-height ‘leisure hard top’ will set you back roughly £1,500 with the Double Cab model, while an aluminium roll cover comes in at about £1,400.
+A full-height ‘leisure hard top’ will set you back roughly £1,400 (before VAT) with the Double Cab model, while an aluminium roll cover comes in at about £1,700.
 If you want to protect the load bay from getting scraped and dented, a plastic bed liner starts at £375.
 Note that on all models, an alarm is optional rather than standard.